What to do if you ruin your turkey? Or decide at the (almost) last minute that you have to have one?

 Preheat oven to 500 degrees.
 (Yes, you read that right.)

 - Remove giblets and the neck from inside the turkey.
-Wash the turkey with cold water; dry thoroughly with paper towel or cloth.
+[USDA no longer suggests washing the turkey with cold water.]

 - Pour chicken stock in pan to a depth of about 2 inches.
 (Err on the side of more, not less, broth.
 Truly desperate?
 Use water.)